holographicSol/PySubPlexed/devopment_10_(memory_experiment)/README.txt

 Written by Benjamin Jack Cullen.

-In this iteration of PyPortPlexed, there is an experiment.
+Optimization Experiment.

+Hypothesis:
-Optimization Experiment: Intead of reading stdout would it be faster to pull results directly out of memory by handing an address back instead of results themselves.
+	Intead of reading stdout would it be faster to pull results directly out of memory by handing an address back from the daemon instead of the results?

+Answer:
 	Yes.
-However for many expressions it is still tough to beat single threaded procedural performance.
+However for many expressions it is still tough to beat procedural performance in python in this way.

+Conclusion:
+	PySubPlex some things, and not others for best performance.